International students

 Graduate

-If applying to one of KPMG's Graduate programmes in the UK, please be advised that you must have and be able to evidence the right to work in the UK on or before the start date of your programme.
+If applying to one of KPMG's Graduate programmes in the UK, please be advised that you must have and be able to evidence the right to work in the UK before the start date of your programme.

 Sponsorship under the Skilled Worker category

-Potential sponsorship options are subject to UK immigration policies and any corresponding reviews.
-KPMG cannot make any guarantee that you will be eligible for sponsorship and KPMG will be keeping its approach under review in line with new government guidance, as it becomes available.
+UK Immigration Rules are subject to change with little or no notice.
 Please also be aware that should any subsequent changes to the UK immigration rules affect the viability of your application before your start date, we reserve the right to change how we process applications, in line with the new regulations.

 If you are currently being sponsored (or have been sponsored within the last 12 months or less) by a government or international scholarship agency you will need to obtain unconditional written consent from your scholarship agency confirming that they consent for you to remain in or re-enter the UK for an unlimited time.
 For the avoidance of doubt ‘sponsored’ means supported by an award which covers both fees and living costs.